jackcrosbie/hackathon-feb/README.md

 ### Validator testing

 #### HTML - w3c
 I put the HTML documents thru the w3c validator.
+It did not return any errors not related to the use of django.

 #### CSS - Jigsaw